-'''

 SQL> ALTER DATABASE CREATE STANDBY CONTROLFILE AS '/tmp/boston.ctl';

-'''

-The ALTER DATABASE command designates the database that will operate in the standby role; in this case, a database named boston.
+The ALTER DATABASE command designates the database that is to operate in the standby role; in this case, a database named boston.

-Note: You cannot use a single control file for both the primary and standby databases.
+You cannot use a single control file for both the primary and standby databases.
+They must each have their own file.